Optimization of coarse-grained models: matching probability density in conformational space: INTRODUCTION

 \section{INTRODUCTION}

-Two branches of computational physics, namely macro-scale continuous fluid dynamics and micro-scale molecular dynamics simulation, never stop efforts in extending their power to wider scales.
-For example, molecular dynamics simulation has been successfully applied to model mesoscopic three dimensional Rayleigh-Benard convection\cite{rapaport:025301} and by the same token fluid dynamics has been applied to simulate nano-scale convection behavior in electrochemical reactions\cite{lsj2009}.
-However, even though the proliferation of multiprocessor computers and parallel computation techniques have inspired the ambition of computer scientists, molecular dynamics simulation is still an torment for most large scale systems like macromolecules' self-assembling problem whose size is micrometer scale comprising of hundreds of millions of atoms and whose phase transition time is longer than $100$ nanoseconds\cite{klein2008}.
-In this circumstance coarse-grained (CG) method, as a promising way, and in some situations the only way\cite{klein2008}, of bringing molecular dynamics simulation into large applications on multi-$\mu$s time scale or multi-$\mu$m length scale has therefore been discussed extensively recent years\cite{Praprotnik2008, Stewart2006, Sergei2005}.
-Different from all-atom (AA) molecular dynamics, CG method usually subsumed high frequency intra-molecular vibrations into coarse grained sites.
-The low resolution model is then simulated in a carefully designed effective force field.
-This procedure has been proved available for protein dynamics\cite{Klepeis2009120}, protein-membrane interaction simulation \cite{Lindahl2008425} as well as protein folding\cite{Clementi200810}.
+Two branches of computational physics, namely macro-scale continuous fluid dynamics and micro-scale molecular dynamics simulations, never stop efforts in extending their power to wider ranges, and to cover the gap between their accessed scales.
+For example, molecular dynamics simulation has been successfully applied to model mesoscopic convection and by the same token fluid dynamics has been applied to simulate nano-scale convection behavior.
+However, even though the proliferation of multiprocessor computers and parallel computation techniques have inspired the ambition of computer scientists, molecular dynamics simulation is still an torment for most large scale systems like macromolecules' self-assembling problem whose typical size is in micrometer and whose typical time is in microsecond or longer~\cite{klein2008}.
+In this circumstance coarse-grained (CG) method, as a promising way, and in some situations the only way~\cite{klein2008}, of bringing molecular dynamics simulation into large applications on multi-$\mu$s time scale or multi-$\mu$m length scale has therefore been discussed extensively recent years~\cite{Praprotnik2008, Stewart2006, Sergei2005}.
+Different from all-atom (AA) molecular dynamics, CG method usually subsumed high frequency intramolecular vibrations into coarse grained sites.
+The lower resolution model is then simulated in a carefully designed effective force field.
+This procedure has been proved available for many problems, such as protein dynamics~\cite{Klepeis2009120}, protein-membrane interaction simulation~\cite{Lindahl2008425} as well as protein folding~\cite{Clementi200810}.